 Professor Murray Norris AM is Deputy Director of Children’s Cancer Institute.
 One of the original three scientists at the Institute when its laboratories first opened in 1984, Murray is Co-Head of the Molecular Targets and Cancer Therapeutics Theme, and Group Leader of the Molecular Oncology Group.
 He is also the inaugural Director of the UNSW Centre for Childhood Cancer Research.

 Murray’s research has focused on utilising new molecular technologies to improve the diagnosis, risk classification and treatment of childhood cancer.
-He has been responsible for developing and implementing unique technology enabling the molecular detection of minimal residual disease (MRD) for the early prediction of relapse in children with acute lymphoblastic leukaemia (ALL).
+He has been responsible for developing and implementing unique technology enabling the molecular detection of minimal residual disease group (MRD) for the early prediction of relapse in children with acute lymphoblastic leukaemia (ALL).
 This work, which formed the basis of a number of clinical trials and led to an effective doubling in survival rates in children with high-risk ALL, now underpins tailored treatment strategies for children diagnosed with ALL throughout Australia.

 ‘I’ve always been interested in the clinical application of my work’, says Murray.
 ‘Knowing that your research has contributed to saving the lives of children with cancer is a great feeling.’